WS: John Haldon & Oikos: Climate Change and Resilience in Transdisciplinary Research

-Many researchers argue that due to this complexity, the challenge of climate change cannot be met within the bounds of traditional academic disciplines.
+Researchers have long acknowledged that due to its complexity, the challenge of climate change cannot be met within the bounds of traditional academic disciplines.
 Within the natural sciences alone, the field of “Climate Science” encompasses disciplines like geology, physics, biology and more.
 In what has come to be called the Anthropocene, climate change even transcends the most basic distinctions between nature and society, or nature and culture.
 Therefore, efforts have been made to coordinate cross-disciplinary projects involving both the natural and social sciences as well as the humanities.